Hypothyroidism (underactive thyroid)

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For hypothyroidism, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time with your doctor.
+For hypothyroidism, some basic questions to ask include:

 What to expect from your doctor

 Because hypothyroidism is more prevalent in older women, some doctors recommend that older women be screened for the disorder during routine annual physical examinations.
 Some doctors also recommend that pregnant women or women thinking about becoming pregnant be tested for hypothyroidism.